mlrun/mlrun/docs/store/models.md

                       labels={"class": "sklearn.linear_model.LogisticRegression"})
 ```

 Save the code above to `train_iris.py`.
 The following code loads the function and runs it as a job.
-See the [quick-start page](quick-start.html#mlrun-setup) to learn how to create the project and set the artifact path.
+See the [Quick start tutorial](../tutorials/01-mlrun-basics.html#define-mlrun-project-and-ml-functions) to learn how to create the project and [log artifacts](../tutorials/01-mlrun-basics.html#run-your-data-processing-function-and-log-artifacts).

 ``` python
 from mlrun import code_to_function